-The COVID-19 pandemic and the prolonged confinement imposed by the various governments in the countries in which the Group operates led to the restriction of access for both customers and employees to the Group's sales outlets and central services.
-This prolonged confinement caused a decrease in the Group's activity.
-With a potential resurgence of the virus in the regions in which the Group operates, new constraints on the continuation of activities cannot be ruled out and could result in further decrease in the Group's earnings.
+The COVID-19 pandemic and the prolonged periods of lock-down imposed by the various governments in the countries in which the Group operates led to the restriction of access for both customers and employees to the Group's sales outlets and central services.
+These prolonged confinements caused a decrease in the Group's activity.
+The risk of a new wave of the pandemic and future disruptions cannot be ruled out.
+If there were to be a potential resurgence of the virus in the regions in which the Group operates, new constraints on the continuation of activities cannot be ruled out and could result in further decrease in the Group's earnings.